-The Directors believe, after due and careful enquiry, that the Company has sufficient resources to continue in operational existence for at least one year after the financial statements were authorised for issue.
-Therefore, it is considered to be appropriate to adopt the going concern basis in preparing the 2022 financial statements
+The Directors believe, after due and careful enquiry, that the business has sufficient resources to continue in operational existence for at least 12 months after the financial statements have been authorised for issue.

+For these reasons, the Directors believe it appropriate to continue to adopt the going concern basis in preparing the financial statements.